I was not really filtering out my spam box. These are a few things that were in my inbox and on Facebook. Let’s get to

 I will say this unless there was an acute trauma or structural deformity, the tissues surrounding the elbow may likely be overloaded.
 Aside from training that progresses too quickly or with too much load, I’d look to the thoracic and shoulder girdle regions.

-Often the scapulothiracic joint complex lacks requisite dynamic or static control causing the muscles that cross the elbow to do more work.
+Often the scapulothoracic joint complex lacks requisite dynamic or static control causing the muscles that cross the elbow to do more work.
 I’ll often start by addressing mobility issues, then go after control.

-I really like quadruped both on elbows and hands for scapulothoracic control ensuring that the scapula is properly positioned or centrated throughout the movement.
-The hand should also have good contact with the floor in a slightly external rotated position with load being put at the 1st and 5th mcp and base of the palm.
+I really like quadruped both on elbows and hands for scapulothoracic control ensuring that the scapula is properly positioned or contracted throughout the movement.
+The hand should also have good contact with the floor in a slightly external rotated position with the load being put at the 1st and 5th MCP and base of the palm.
 The fingers should be spread out.